changliao1025/hexwatershed_tutorial/README.md

 # Introduction

 This a short course for the HexWatershed model.

 For more details, please refer to the HexWatershed documentation (https://hexwatershed.readthedocs.io/).

 # Requirements

 You need internet connection and several tools to run the examples in the tutorial.

-- conda
+- conda 4.10 and above (anaconda or miniconda)
-- cmake
+- cmake 3.10 and above
-- c++ compiler
+- c++ compiler 8.1.0 and above
 - QGIS (optional)

-You need addition tools (e.g., QGIS) to visulize some of the model results.
+You need addition tools (e.g., QGIS) to visualize some of the model results.

 # Step-by-step instruction

 1. Download additional data files using a internet brower (Chrome recommended)